Graduation and Congregations

 Dress Option One

-black/very dark grey/very dark blue (not brown) lounge suit or dinner jacket without adornments.
+• A dinner jacket or black, very dark grey or very dark blue lounge suit.
 These must be dark enough not to contrast obviously with a black gown.

 Dress Option Two

-black/very dark grey/very dark blue trouser or skirt suit, or a dark skirt without a jacket, or a dark long-sleeved dress.
+• A black, very dark grey or very dark blue skirt suit or trouser suit.
+A dark skirt can be worn without a jacket, or a dark, long-sleeved dress can also be worn without a jacket.
 These must be dark enough not to contrast obviously with a black gown.

-plain, white (long sleeves unless a long-sleeved dress is worn)
+• A plain, long-sleeved, white shirt or blouse (unless a long-sleeved dress is worn).

-white bow-tie and bands may be worn (optional) but only with a properly collared white shirt.
+• A white bow-tie and bands may be worn (optional) but if they are worn they must be worn with a properly collared white shirt.
+If a white bow-tie and bands are worn with trousers they must be worn with a matching jacket.

 A black cassock may be substituted for a dark suit, skirt or dress in either Dress One or Two, but it must be worn with either a white bow-tie and bands or a clerical collar and bands.

-The square cap, or 'mortarboard', is optional for graduands at Cambridge.
-If you do decide to wear one on the day, you should take it off and carry it in your left hand inside the Senate-House.
+Yes, if you want to.
+The cap (mortarboard) is optional for Cambridge graduands.
+If you do decide to wear one on the day then you will be asked to take this off and carry it in your left hand once inside the Senate-House so please bear this in mind when making your decision.

 General Admission

-The next date for General Admission is Wednesday 28 June 2023 (for the 2022/23 cohort only).
-Invites will be sent to all finalists at the start of Easter Term.
+The next date for General Admission is Wednesday 26 June 2024 (for the 2023/24 cohort only).
+Finalists will be sent invites at the start of the Easter Term 2024.

 Only the following degrees are awarded at General Admission: